 Purchase before you leave home

-Your cruise internet package can either be purchased before you travel through your cruise planner or buy it on board.
+Your cruise internet package can be purchased before you travel through your cruise planner or buy it on board.

 We strongly recommend deciding what kind of package you want before you cruise and book from home.
 The packages are expensive, but most often, the price will be more favorable if you book before you leave home than waiting until you are on board.

 Also, check with the cruise line regarding combination or package deals.
-For example, savings are sometimes made if you purchase a beverage package in combination with a WiFi package instead of booking/paying for these separately.
+For example, savings are sometimes made if you purchase a beverage package with a WiFi package instead of booking/paying for these separately.

 Not all cruise internet packages are created equal